 - Provide sustainable benefits: Follow-ups demonstrate the long-term impact of EMDR.

-I have been working with trauma survivors since 2011.
-I understand the need for a safe space and an effective approach.
+Our team has been working with trauma survivors since 2011.
+We understand the need for a safe space and an effective approach.
 Both trauma and EMDR can seem confusing on the surface.
-My job is to compassionately guide you into a deeper understanding.
+Our job is to compassionately guide you into a deeper understanding.
 You’ll learn healthy coping mechanisms and powerful self-help tools.
-As for EMDR treatment, I would love to introduce you to the healing it has to offer.
+As for EMDR treatment, we would love to introduce you to the healing it has to offer.
 Let’s connect, let’s talk, and let’s get you on your way to recovery.